Emergency-Response-Demo/erdemo.io/install.md

    echo -en "\nhttps://$(oc get route $OCP_USERNAME-emergency-console -n $OCP_USERNAME-er-demo --template='{{ .spec.host }}')\n\n"
    ```
    ![](/images/erdemo_home.png)
-- More information about the *Emergency Response Console* found in the *Getting Started Guide*.
+- More information about the *Emergency Response Console* is found in the [Getting Started Guide](/gettingstarted.md).

 ## 4.2. **Disaster Simulator**
  - Navigate to the URL from the following command: